Alvaston: Sport and recreation

 There are recreation grounds on Field Lane and Elvaston Lane.

 Alvaston & Boulton Cricket Club (est. 1857) is an English amateur cricket club that is based on the Raygar Ground, on the Raynesway bypass.
 Alvaston & Boulton have 4 Saturday senior XI teams that compete in the Derbyshire County Cricket League, and they became Premier league champions in 2000.
-The club have a mixed Development Team which takes part in the Derbyshire Cricket Foundation Competitions which are run by the club and a Womens team.
+The club have a mixed Development Team which takes part in the Derbyshire Cricket Foundation Competitions which are run by the club and a Women's team.
 Their junior section play competitive cricket in the Derby and District Youth League.

 Charlie Keetley scored 80 goals for the football club in the 1926–27 season, before going on to play for Leeds and Bradford.
 Alvaston Park has a National Standard BMX track, which has hosted regional and national race meetings, as well as pitches and a skateboard park and adiZone outdoor gym.
 On 7 December 2009 the deputy mayor of Derby Councillor Fareed Hussain opened an outdoor gymnasium called the AdiZone and new changing rooms were opened on 2 May 2011.

 Since 25 May 2019 Alvaston Park has hosted a weekly 5 km Parkrun.